Lens in the landscape

 This house is located in a valley at Longley, 30kms south of Hobart.
 Three key spatial experiences define this valley and have affected the placement of the house: a line of large, evergreen trees to the south which, along with the mountain to the north, provides a sense of containment; a gully running diagonally to this axis, articulating the key fold in the sloping site; and the rise in the ground plane toward a nearby hill in the west.

-This project responds to our interest in the possibilities of the archeological mark in the landscape acknowledging that this land is not an empty, unmarked wilderness but, as recently discovered, the oldest known place of human occupation and by which it has been substantially modified.
-In the Longley House two parallel walls mark the site.
-While they aspire toward an essential, irreducible quality, they are complex in nature, reflecting the site’s complex form.
+This project responds to our interest in the possibilities of the archaeological mark in the landscape acknowledging that this land is not an empty, unmarked wilderness but in a country that is the oldest known place of human occupation.
+Two parallel walls stake out a place in this landscape and while they aspire to an essential, irreducible quality, they resonate with the form of the site.

-A “filter” was placed between these walls modulating the threshold between the house and the landscape, both climatically and metaphysically.
-The three dimensional ‘zone’ has been a critical response to the ‘louvered skin’ endemic for some time in Australian architecture.
-Through the intersession of carefully placed personal objects this architectural prosthetic allows the occupant to escape the distancing effect of objective ‘looker’ and to become subjectively engaged, an ‘actor’ and participant in (rather than simply an observer of) the landscape.
+A “filter” placed between these walls modulates the threshold between the house and the landscape, both climatically and metaphysically.
+Through the intersection of carefully placed personal objects, this architectural prosthetic allows the occupant to escape the distancing effect of objective ‘voyeur’ and to become subjectively engaged, an ‘actor’ and participant in (rather than simply an observer of) the landscape.

 > BUILDINGS > STRATEGY > URBAN > DATA > RESEARCH